gravitational/gravity/docs/6.x/pack.md

 `.providers.aws.terraform.script`, `.providers.aws.terraform.instanceScript`,
 `.hooks.*.job`.

-Below is the full image manifest format.
-Note, that only the metadata section is mandatory, other fields can be omitted and `tele build` will try to use sensible defaults.
+Below is the full Image Manifest format.
+The only mandatory data is the `metadata:` section.
+The other fields can be omitted and `tele build` will try to use sensible defaults.